muziejus/media-history-of-nyc/sections/course-description.md

 various historical, spatial, political, and cultural fields.
-More precisely, the course will follow a path of engaging with primarily American, English-language aesthetic objects (poems, plays, novels, short stories, essays) alongside a wider scholarly apparatus that has tried to codify, restrict, (de)politicize, champion, demystify, appropriate, critique, quantify, or simply complicate those objects.
+More precisely, the course will follow a path of engaging with primarily American, English-language aesthetic objects (poems, plays, novels, short stories, essays) alongside a wider scholarly apparatus that has tried to codify, restrict, demystify, appropriate, critique, quantify, or simply complicate those objects.
 In so doing, we will see how the study of literature has several histories, geographies, and politics in its relationship with various cultures.